📋 What you'll discover

 RV Rental Insurance

 Outdoorsy includes $1 million in liability coverage and 24/7 roadside assistance with every booking at no extra cost.
-You also have the option to add a reduced deductible plan at checkout.

 Before you book, it is worth understanding what is and is not covered — especially common exclusions like awning damage and off road incidents.
 Our RV rental insurance guide explains coverage types, security deposits, and exactly what to do if something goes wrong.